| Professional interior designers are taught to

 - Present Schematic / Conceptual Design

-- Client Consultation, Discussion, Feedback, Preliminary
+- Client Consultation, Discussion, Feedback, Preliminary Approval

 Design Development

-drawings, sketches, elevations, perspectives, reflected ceiling plans, color renderings, color boards exhibiting examples, finishes and furniture,
+Design solutions and recommendations are formulated, finalized and presented for final approval by the client in the form of documents, line drawings, sketches, elevations, perspectives, reflected ceiling plans, color renderings, color boards exhibiting examples, finishes and furniture, photographs, 3D models or digital images.

 - Establish Style and Character